Center-For-Complex-Systems-Science/causationentropy/docs/source/theory/glossary.rst

 ========

-This glossary provides definitions of key terms and concepts used throughout the Optimal Causal Entropy library and documentation.
+This glossary provides definitions of key terms and concepts used throughout the Causation Entropy library and documentation.

 .. glossary::